 - 1. Eligible Projects: Only projects that result in the reduction of motor vehicle emissions within the Air District's jurisdiction are eligible.
-Projects must conform to the provisions of the California Health and Safety Code (HSC) sections 44220 et seq. and Air District Board of Directors adopted TFCA Regional Fund Policies and Evaluation Criteria for FYE 2017. - Projects must achieve surplus emission reductions, i.e., reductions that are beyond what is required through regulations, contracts, and other legally binding obligations at the time the Air District executes the project's funding agreement. - 2.
-TFCA Cost-Effectiveness: Projects must not exceed the maximum cost-effectiveness (C-E) limit noted in Table 1.
-Cost-effectiveness (\$/weighted ton) is based on the ratio of TFCA fund awarded divided by the sum of surplus emissions reduced of reactive organic gases (ROG), nitrogen oxides (NOx), and weighted PM10 (particulate matter 10 microns in diameter and smaller) over a project's useful life.
+Projects must conform to the provisions of the California Health and Safety Code (HSC) sections 44220 et seq. and Air District Board of Directors adopted TFCA Regional Fund Policies and Evaluation Criteria. - Projects must achieve surplus emission reductions, i.e., reductions that are beyond what is required through regulations, contracts, and other legally binding obligations at the time the Air District executes the project's funding agreement. - 2.
+TFCA Cost-Effectiveness: Projects must not exceed the maximum cost-effectiveness (C-E) limit specified in Table 1.
+Cost-effectiveness (\$/weighted ton) is the ratio of TFCA funds awarded to the sum of surplus emissions reduced, during a project's operational period, of reactive organic gases (ROG), nitrogen oxides (NOx), and weighted PM10 (particulate matter 10 microns in diameter and smaller).

-Table 1: Maximum Cost-Effectiveness for FYE 2016 TFCA Regional Fund Projects
+Table 1: Maximum Cost-Effectiveness for TFCA Regional Fund Projects

 Policy Project Category Maximum C-E

 (\$/weighted ton)

 22 On-Road Truck Replacements \$90,000

-23 Light-Duty Zero- and Partial-Zero Emissions Vehicles for Fleets \$250,000
+23 Light- and Medium-Duty Zero- and Partial-Zero- Emissions Vehicles for Fleets \$500,000

-24 Heavy-Duty Zero- and Partial-Zero- Emissions Vehicles \$250,000
+24 Heavy-Duty Zero- and Partial-Zero-Emissions Vehicles \$500,000

-25 Reserved Reserved
+25 Hydrogen Stations \$500,000

-26 Reserved Reserved
+26 Vehicle Scrapping \$50,000

 27 Reserved Reserved

 28 Existing Shuttle/Feeder Bus Services \$200,000; \$250,000 for services in CARE Areas or PDAs

-29 Pilot Trip Reduction -in CARE areas or Priority Development Areas (PDAs) \$250,000
+29 Pilot Trip Reduction \$500,000

 30 Existing Regional Ridesharing Services \$150,000

-31 Electronic Bicycle Lockers 250,000
+31 Electronic Bicycle Lockers \$250,000

-32 Bikeways 250,000
+32 Bikeways \$250,000

-- 3. Consistent with Existing Plans and Programs: All project categories must comply with the Transportation Control and Mobile Source Control measures included in the Air District's most recently approved strategy(ies) for achieving and maintaining State and national ozone standards; those plans and programs established pursuant to California Health & Safety Code (HSC) sections 40233, 40717 and 40919; and, when specified, other adopted Federal, State, regional, and local plans and programs. - 4.
+- 3. Consistent with Existing Plans and Programs: All project categories must comply with the Transportation Control and Mobile Source Control Measures included in the Air District's most recently approved strategy(ies) for achieving and maintaining State and national ozone standards; those plans and programs established pursuant to California Health & Safety Code (HSC) sections 40233, 40717 and 40919; and, when specified, other adopted federal, State, regional, and local plans and programs. - 4.
 Eligible Recipients and Authority to Apply: Applicants must have the legal authority, as well as the financial and technical capability, to complete projects.
 In addition, the following conditions apply: - a.
 Eligible Recipients: - i.
 Public agencies are eligible to apply for all project categories. - ii.
 Non-public entities are only eligible to apply for Clean Air Vehicle Projects and advanced technology demonstrations that are permitted pursuant to HSC section 44241b(7).